prestonconnors/exercise_routine_video_editor/README.md

 ### Step 1: Configure Your Style

 Open `config.yaml` and edit the settings.
-This is where you set everything: fonts, colors, sizes, video resolution, **output bit depth**, framing method, your color grading LUT, and audio settings.
+This is where you set everything: fonts, colors, sizes, video resolution, output bit depth, framing method, your color grading LUT, and audio settings.

-**Note on 10-Bit (HDR):** To render in 10-bit for platforms like YouTube HDR, set `bit_depth: 10` in the `video_output` section.
-The script will automatically switch to the `hevc_nvenc` (H.265) codec, which is required for HDR delivery.

 ### Step 2: Define Your Routine

 Open or create a `routine.yaml` file.
-List each exercise or rest period with its `name` and `length` in seconds.
+List each exercise with its `name` and `length` in seconds.

 ### Step 3: Generate Timer Assets